 Dealing with unfair or harsh contractsThe Independent Contractors Act 2006 allows independent contractors to ask a court to set aside or change a contract if it's harsh or unfair.
-For more information about unfair contracts and the Act, please call the Independent Contractors Hotline at 1300 667850.
-Business.gov.au has tools and resources on negotiating good contracts, tax and super obligations and managing disputes.
+For more information about unfair contracts and the Act, please call the business.gov.au at 13 28 46.
+Business.gov.au also has tools and resources on negotiating good contracts, tax and super obligations and managing disputes.

 Case Study: Starting business as an independent contractor